YagoLopez/material-light/README.md

 # Material Light

-**Material Designt UI components for Angular 2.**
+**Material Designt UI components for Angular 2 +.**

-This library of components has been carefully designed to be as light as possible and to bring high performance and optimization to Angular 2 user interfaces.
+This library of components has been carefully designed to create light and fast Angular 2 + user interfaces, mainly for mobile Angular user interfaces.

 ## Author